 The first time Cape Town was ever mentioned was in the late 15th century by the Portuguese.
-However, it took almost 150 years before anyone else, in this case, the Dutch, came to the area to develop a place where travelers can stop for supplies such as food and water while going to and from Asia.
+However, it took almost 150 years before the Dutch came to the area to develop it so that travelers coming through can stop for supplies such as food and water before continuing their journey to Asia or coming back from.
 For a while, there was a lot of slave trade in the area until they were emancipated in the early 1800s.
 Then came the apartheid in the 20th century, and Cape Town once again became divided for decades until 1994.
 Even during the years of tragedy and war, Cape Town is still an interesting place to visit and safe for even solo travelers as long as you stay in the tourist areas and are cautious about your surroundings (which you should always be no matter where you go in the world).

 If Cape Town is on your upcoming itinerary, here are a few things we recommend checking out while you’re there.

 If you’re a wine lover and love the outdoors, booking a full-day wine tour is the perfect way to escape the city center.
 You can enjoy a beautiful tour of some of the best wineries in the area such as Stellenbosch, Groot Constantia, Paarl and Franschhoek to name a few.
 Aside from wine, the wineries also have ports and sparking options, full lunches and hors d’oeuvres.
 Check out African Story Wine Tours or Cape Town Wine Tours if this is something of interest.